victorqrt/mongo_pilot/README.md

     - `/<db>/<coll>/update` (POST)
       Updates documents in the specified collection.
+      The payload has to contain an `updates` field containing a list of updates to perform.
-      The mongoDB update operation specified in the `op` field of the request data will be applied to all documents in the collection matching the filter specified in the `filter` field.
+      The mongoDB update operation specified in the `op` field of each of the updates will be applied to all documents in the collection matching the filter specified in the `filter` field.
+      The response will contain the update reports in the same order as in the sent request.

     - `/<db>/<coll>/oid/<doc_oid>` (GET)
       Returns the document corresponding to the specified ObjectId (if it exists).